Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Results

 \subsection{Citation metrics}

-Seventy journals in the SJR database published 82 articles (18.3\%) in the Academ-AI dataset.
-Compared to other journals in the database, journals represented on Academ-AI had significantly higher median SJR scores, h-indices, publication outputs, citations, and citation rates; see Table~\ref{tbl-sjr-comp} and Figure~\ref{fig-sjr-violin}.
+Of all journals, 109 (22\%) were indexed in the SJR database, publishing 139 articles in the dataset between them (22\% of all journal articles).
+Compared to other journals in the SJR database, journals represented on Academ-AI had significantly higher median SJR scores, h-indices, publication outputs, citations, and citation rates ($P<0.001$ for all comparisons; \figref{fig-sjr}).